 The Office of the Dean of Students

 The Office of the Dean of Students provides a critical support system for students.
 The office’s programs and services enrich students’ overall experiences, and contribute to their persistence and growth.
-In partnership with the other Student Life departments (Residence Life, Citizenship & Off-Campus Life, Student Activities & Cultural Programming, and Community Standards) the Office of the Dean of Students plays a dynamic role in the journey of discovery our students embark upon in college.
+In partnership with the other Student Life departments (Residence Life & Housing, Student Activities & Cultural Programming, and Community Standards) the Office of the Dean of Students plays a dynamic role in the journey of discovery our students embark upon in college.

 The Office of the Dean of Students serves as a resource and advocate for students as they navigate college and pursue their academic and personal goals.
-The office coordinates the Peer Mentor Program, the annual Horizons Fall Retreat for first-year and transfer students of color and international students, and advises Student Congress, BMSA, S.H.E.P.A.R.D. and the media groups – The Cowl, PCTV, and WDOM.
+The office advises Student Congress, BMSA, S.H.E.P.A.R.D., Brotherhood, and the media groups – The Cowl, PCTV, and WDOM.
 Additionally, the office oversees the development and implementation of the Division’s Contemplation & Communication and Cultural Agility programming (pillars II and III of The Friar Four).

 - Campus Clubs, Organizations & Programs: